vega/sphinxext-altair/README.md

 ]
 ```

 You can find all available options in the docstring of `sphinxext_altair/altairplot.py`.
-For more examples on how to use this extension, see the test Sphinx documentation in `tests/roots/test-altairplot` or the official [Altair documentation](https://github.com/altair-viz/altair/tree/master/doc).
+For more examples on how to use this extension, see the test Sphinx documentation in `tests/roots/test-altairplot` or the official [Vega-Altair documentation](https://github.com/vega/altair/tree/main/doc).

 You can install the extension with: